elunna/hackem/hackem_changelog.md

 - [x] Auto-ID magic lamps and oil lamps when rubbing
 - [x] Auto-ID loadstones upon discovering the inability to drop them.
 - [ ] Auto-ID flintstones when rubbed on iron weapons.
 - [x] Auto-ID water walking boots
 - [x] A blessed scroll of charging will (in addition to charging the item) also reveal the number of charges and the charge counter.
+- [x] Non-cursed charging identifies how many charges an item has (from AceHack).
+- [x] You can reread a spellbook to refresh your memory at any time
 - [x] After a while of using a wielded weapon, you will identify it and it's enchantment
+- [x] Blessed stethoscopes can identify eggs (on the floor)
 - [x] The player's magic cancellation (MC) is shown in the status bar.
-- [x] Non-cursed charging identifies how many charges an item has (from AceHack).
+- [x] Show the last turn the player prayed in the ^X screen
 - [x] Only blessed scrolls of charging identify the charges of an item.
 - [x] Remove "Auto-select every item" when putting into containers
+- [x] Default shk sell prompt to N (xnh)
 - [x] Regeneration only causes additional hunger when injured.
 - [x] Removed two-weaponing restrictions imposed in EvilHack.
+- [x] Monks eventually stop receiving the "You feel guilty	message	(xnh)
 - [x] Monsters cannot use wands of wishing.
+- [x] Chargeable rings may get charged when hit with electricity (3.7)
+- [x] Useless +0 rings are generate very rarely (xnh)
+- [x] The Astral Plane is always lit. (xnh)
+- [x] The passtune range has been extended by 1. (xnh)
 - [x] Switching between your main and alternative weapon should not take any turns (from dnh)
+- [x] Deliberate level teleporter activation ignores magic resistance (3.7)
 - [x] /> < to auto-travel to stairs (from Unnethack)
 - [x] Control+Direction now kicks in that direction.
 -